-CDFS supports all standard RISC OS filing system Commands that do not try to write to disc: for details of these, see your RISC OS 3 User Guide.
+CDFS supports all standard RISC OS filing system Commands that do not try to write to disc; for details of these, see your RISC OS 3 User Guide.
 CDFS also provides some new commands of its own, detailed below.
-Many of these commands require an optional drive parameter; if you omit this, CDFS defaults to using its current drive (initially drive 0).
+Many of these commands require an optional drive parameter, if you omit this, CDFS defaults to using its current drive (initially drive 0).

-CDDevices
+- CDDevices

-CDDevices displays all the CD devices connected, their product name, capacity, SCSI ID (displayed as device, LUN, and card) and firmware revision.
+- CDDevices displays all the CD devices connected, their product name, capacity, SCSI ID (displayed as device, LUN, and card) and firmware revision.

-CDDevices
+- CDDevices

+- CDFS

-CDFS selects the CD-ROM filing system as the current filing system.
+- CDFS selects the CD-ROM filing system as the current filing system.

+- CDFS

-CDSpeed
+- CDSpeed

-CDSpeed displays or sets the read speed of the given CD-ROM drive.
+- CDSpeed displays or sets the read speed of the given CD-ROM drive.

-CDSpeed [drive] [speed]
+- CDSpeed [drive] [speed]

-Configure CDROMBuffers
+- Configure CDROMBuffers

-Configure CDROMBuffers sets the configured amount of memory reserved for CD-ROM buffering (maximum 512K).
+- Configure CDROMBuffers sets the configured amount of memory reserved for CD-ROM buffering (maximum 512K)

-Configure CDROMBuffers sizeK
+- Configure CDROMBuffers sizeK

-Configure CDROMDrives
+- Configure CDROMDrives

-Configure CDROMDrives sets the configured number of CD-ROM drives recognised at power on.
+- Configure CDROMDrives sets the configured number of CD-ROM drives recognised at power on.

-Configure CDROMDrives n
+- Configure CDROMDrives n

-Eject
+- Eject

-Eject ejects the disc from the given CD-ROM drive.
+- Eject ejects the disc from the given CD-ROM drive.

-Eject [drive]
+- Eject [drive]

-Lock
+- Lock

-Lock locks the disc in the given CD-ROM drive, disabling the Eject button.
+- Lock locks the disc in the given CD-ROM drive, disabling the Eject button.

-Lock [drive]
+- Lock [drive]

-Play
+- Play

-Play plays from the specified audio track to the end of the disc in the given CD_ROM drive.
+- Play plays from the specified audio track to the end of the disc in the given CD_ROM drive.

-Play track [drive]
+- Play track [drive]

-PlayList
+- PlayList

-PlayList lists the tracks - whether audio or data - on the disc in the given CD-ROM drive, together with their start time and the total CD time.
+- PlayList lists the tracks whether audio or data on the disc in the given CD-ROM drive, together with their start time and the total CD time.

-PlayList [drive]
+- PlayList [drive]

-PIayMSF
+- PlayMSF

+CD ROM user guide

-PIayMSF plays a piece of audio from the disc in the given CD-ROM drive.
+- PlayMSF plays a piece of audio from the disc in the given CD-ROM drive.
 The start and stop times are specified in minutes, seconds and frames from the start of the disc.

-PIayMSF mins:secs:frames mins:secs:frames [drive]
+- PlayMSF mins:secs:frames mins:secs:frames [drive]

-Stop
+- Stop

-Stop stops playing the disc in the given CD-ROM drive.
+- Stop stops playing the disc in the given CD-ROM drive.

-Stop [drive]
+- Stop [drive]

-Supported
+- Supported

-Supported lists the drive types recognised by CDFS.
+- Supported lists the drive types recognised by CDFS.

-Supported
+- Supported

-Unlock
+- Unlock

-Unlock re-enables the Eject button on the given CD-ROM drive, reversing the effect of any earlier Lock command.
+- Unlock re-enables the Eject button on the given CD-ROM drive, reversing the effect of any earlier Lock command.

-Unlock [drive]
+- Unlock [drive]

-WhichDisc
+- WhichDisc

-WhichDisc displays the unique ID number for the current CD-ROM drive.
+- WhichDisc displays the unique ID number for the current CD-ROM drive.

-WhichDisc
+- WhichDisc

-10.1 Configuring CD-ROM drives from the Command Line
+10.1 Configuring CD-ROM drives from the Command